-25 Things I’ve Learned Living Around The World
+25 Things I’ve Learned from Living Around The World

 I had coffee with a new friend the other morning.
 Kind, young and inquisitive, I think she must have “googled” me or read my bio beforehand, as she seemed to already know every place I had lived.